sunaku/binman/man/man5/md2man.5.markdown

-# MD2MAN 5                        2016-02-21                            5.0.2
+# MD2MAN 5                        2016-02-21                            5.0.3

 ## NAME

-md2man - UNIX manual page flavoring for the markdown(7) file format
+md2man - UNIX manual page flavoring for [Markdown]

 ## DESCRIPTION

-[md2man] makes the markdown(7) file format friendly for writing UNIX manual pages by extending its syntax, semantics, and assumed processing extensions.
+[md2man] makes the [Markdown] format more friendly for writing UNIX manual pages by extending its syntax, semantics, and assumed processing extensions.

 ### Syntax

-md2man extends markdown(7) syntax by distinguishing three kinds of paragraphs.
+md2man extends [Markdown] syntax by recognizing three kinds of paragraphs, analogous to the underlying `.PP`, `.TP`, and `.IP` directives in roff(7).

 #### Normal paragraphs

-Paragraphs whose lines are all indented by exactly zero or one additional spaces are considered to be "normal paragraphs".
-For example:
+Paragraphs whose lines are all indented by exactly zero or one additional space are considered "normal paragraphs", analogous to `.PP` in roff(7):

     This is a normal paragraph.